 Brief description of the annual ADF&G harvest strategy.
 All parameters for stocks with an approved harvest strategy should be provided in tables in both t and million lb.

 Summary of the history of the basis and estimates BMSY or BMSYPROXY

+Brief history of the target fishery for the stock, including a) periods of opening/closure of the fishery, b) revisions in harvest policy, and c) changes in access to the fishery.

 D. Data (Items in this section should be presented primarily in tabular form.)